 Selected Requirements of Prescribing Information (SRPI)(PDF - 183KB)

 The SRPI is a checklist review of 42 important format items from labeling regulations and guidances.
-The following videos provide examples of SRPI items in Hights, Table of Contents and Full Prescribing Information
+The following two video presentations provide SRPI examples for items in the (1) Highlights, and (2) Table of Contents and Full Prescribing Information: